 Soil pH is influenced by several factors, including the parent material, organic matter content, and rainfall [1].

 Soil with high levels of organic matter tends to be more acidic.
-On the other hand, soils formed from limestone are typically alkaline.
+On the other hand, soils formed from limestone are typically alkaline in nature.

-Other factors that affect soil pH include fertilizer use (acid-forming fertilizers lower soil pH), decomposing plant material, and natural weathering of minerals.
+Other factors that affect soil pH include the use of fertilizers (acid-forming fertilizers lower soil pH), the decomposition of plant material, and the natural weathering of minerals.

 Things to Consider Before Adjusting Soil pH